 Is Hakata tonkotsu too rich for kids?
 Most kids 4+ enjoy it.
 Order soft noodles and a kid portion; share if uncertain.

 Best ramen shop for first-timer kids?
-Hakata Issou or Mitsuyado Seimen at Hakata Station — table seating, kid menus.
+Hakata Issou or Mitsuyado Seimen at Hakata Station — table seating and kid menus.

 Can we get ramen at the famous yatai?
 Possible but not stroller-friendly.
 Skip with kids under 6.

 What’s the difference between Hakata and Nagahama style?
-Both tonkotsu but Nagahama has thinner noodles and slightly lighter broth.
+Both are tonkotsu, but Nagahama has thinner noodles and a slightly lighter broth.
 Either works for kids.

 How does Fukuoka ramen compare to Tokyo?
-Less spicy by default; thinner noodles; richer broth; faster service.
+Less spicy by default, thinner noodles, richer broth, and faster service.
 Generally more kid-accessible.

 Vegetarian/halal options?
 Limited but growing.
 Menya Kaijin Halal and T’sTanTan vegan are reliable.